 In other cases, except the situations where emergency assistance (first-aid) is provided to the patient, patients have to pay for the medicinal products or medical devices provided.

 14. Who dispenses drugs and devices to patients and how are those dispensers compensated?

 As for the outpatient sector, medicinal products are dispensed by pharmacies.
 In addition, retail companies having the right to sell medicinal products are allowed to dispense a limited list of medicinal products as approved by SMCA (no prescription or reimbursed products).
 Medical devices may be dispensed by healthcare institutions and sellers (i.e., pharmacies, shops, vending machines, etc.).

 As for the inpatient sector, medicinal products and medical devices may be dispensed by healthcare institutions.

 As far as the compensation issue is concerned, please see the answers to questions 10 and 11 of this Chapter.

 15. What are the professional and legal responsibilities of those who dispense drugs and devices?
 What role do they play in providing patient care, information, and safety?

-In case of medicinal products, pharmacists who dispense medicinal products to patients are obliged to:
+In case of medicinal products, pharmacists and pharmacy technicians who dispense medicinal products to patients are obliged to: